medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 temp = *num;
 ~~~

 A special hardware unit called the `Memory Map Unit` (Commonly referred to as an `MMU`) will automatically translate the virtual address (Va) of `num` into a Physical Address (Pa).
-The MMU then carries out the transaction with the DRAM to retireve the data from the physical address and place it where the core your program is running on can access.
+The MMU then carries out the transaction with the DRAM to retrieve the data from the physical address and place it where the core your program is running on can access.

 ![MMU Block Diagram](http://bits.michaeledavies.com/images/MMUBlockDiagram.png)